brain188/Freight-Rate-Prediction/README.md

 python entrypoint/predict.py --score
 ```

-Takes about 90 seconds end to end.
+Takes a few seconds(about 90 seconds) end to end.
 That produces everything:

 ```
 validation_predictions.csv               the submission, 12,000 rows